joshberger5/Temptare/Docs/code.md

 ---
 # Code
 ## What is a Script?
 What is it used for?
-"Scripts are behavior components that can be applied to GameObjects and modified in the Unity Inspector.
+"**Scripts** are behavior components that can be applied to GameObjects and modified in the Unity Inspector.
 A script is made up of C# code that is executed during gameplay.
 Scripts can also be used to create tools in Unity to modify the development process."[^1]

 ----